BogdanGlazkov/react-native-weather/README.md

 # How to use

-- npm install - to install all dependencies
+- npm ci - to install all dependencies
 - npm start - to start the app
 - Then press w to open web, or
 - press a to open Android on emulator (AndroidStudio), or